Battle of Celaya: Prelude

 Villa was known to be a rash and sometimes overconfident commander who would not refuse a battle with Obregón's forces.
 This weakness would prove to be his undoing at Celaya.
 Also, Villa and Obregón intensely disliked each other, which led to a war of words before the battle.
 Publicly, Villa referred to Obregón as “El Perfumado” or “the one who wears perfume”, referring to Obregón's perceived more refined qualities.
 While Villa was often impulsive and inflammatory, he was sometimes shrewd and cunning.
 Obregón understood Villa's character and often tried to infuriate and provoke him.
 Immediately before the Battle of Celaya, Obregón boasted of his eventual defeat of Villa and even offered to dedicate his inevitable victory to his friends.
 As the war of words between the two commanders became more heated, Villa gave the following statement to the newspaper Vida Nueva on the night before the battle began: “This time Obregón will not escape me.
 I know that he will attempt to withdraw as he always does, but I shall force him to fight in order to destroy the forces that constitute an obstacle to military operations without being of any great use to the enemy.”
 As both sides sought a decisive battle, the stage was set for a huge military engagement.
 Obregón lured Villa to the field of battle that Obregón had chosen in the Bajio.
 Villa's fighting style was traditional warfare relying on frontal attacks and cavalry charges.
-Obregón, however, would adopt advanced tactics in the forms of trenches and barbed wire being used in the world war.
+Obregón, however, adopted advanced tactics in the form of trenches and barbed wire, which were being used in the First World War.